Ocean Reborn

 Space for journaling, reflection, and reconnection

-A small crew (max 6 incl. skipper/mate) — a tight-knit, intentional group
+A small crew (max 6 incl. skipper) — a tight-knit, intentional group

 Certificate of ocean passage and digital photo logbook